Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 I can categorically tell you that it’s probably not evolved nearly enough!

-And the reason for that is that you never had a control sales call structure, you’ve never experimented with the order, what to leave in, leave out…and having done that, you’ve probably never measured the impact of those changes.
+And the reason for that is that you never had a controlled sales call structure, you’ve never experimented with the order, what to leave in, leave out…and having done that, you’ve probably never measured the impact of those changes.

 Your sales call structure is a living breathing entity that changes as you/the sales person changes and develops.